 Metal chokers are relatively uncommon.
-So are chokers with an ornament hanging from the front — that looks a bit too much like a pet with its tags hanging from its collar for most people's taste, and not in a hardcore, military-style dogtag kind of way.
+So are chokers with an ornament hanging from the front — that looks a bit too much like a pet with its tags hanging from its collar for most people's taste, and not in a hardcore, military-style dog tag kind of way.

-Between the material used and the length, the chain is giving your necklace a lot of its character, so take the time to understand what it’s saying — no matter what ornaments you’re hanging on it.
+Between the material used and the length, the chain is giving your necklace a lot of its character, so take the time to understand your options and the message you are sending.

 Here's how some of the most common items will affect your outfits:

 - Steel ball chains are a slim, utilitarian style frequently used for long pendants.
-They're relatively minimalist, and won't distract from the rest of your outfit.
+They're relatively minimalist and won't distract from the rest of your outfit.
 Wear them when you don't want your necklace to stand out (especially if the ornament is hidden under a shirt).

 Where the ornament hangs on your chest (or the nadir of the chain, if you have no pendant) affects both the overall style of a necklace and the types of shirts it goes well with.

-- Mid-length chains that end right around the base of the neck or the top of the breastbone are typical for unornamented metal chains.
+- Medium-length chains that end right around the base of the neck or the top of the breastbone are typical for unornamented metal chains.
 This leaves most of the links visible with an open shirt collar, or with a non-turndown collar like a T-shirt's.
 On the other hand, it's the most awkward length for a pendant, since the ornament will fall under the collar on some shirts, above it on others, and awkwardly halfway-covered on a few.

 - Long chains or cords are good for pendants, but often hide them underneath your shirt.
 The ornaments attached to them will generally only be worn outside very casual outfits, meaning you'll need a V-neck or a few open buttons if you want the pendant to be visible.